 The Rise of Rosin

 Rosin is quickly taking the cannabis community by storm.
-With its higher terpene profile, increased potency, and clean, solventless extraction methods that rival some of the most advanced hydrocarbon extractions out there, what’s to love?
+With its higher terpene profile, increased potency, and clean, solventless extraction methods that rival some of the most advanced hydrocarbon extractions out there, what’s not to love?

 You probably want to grow your plants without chemicals and eat food without added chemicals, so it makes complete sense that it is more appealing to smoke cannabis concentrates made using only heat and pressure.
 Rosin is made by mechanically pressing marijuana flower, ice hash, or kief under high pressure between heated plates to quickly produce a sappy or shatter like concentrate that can be dabbed, vaporized, or used for cooking.